DUKE42web/DUKE/sitecore/sitecore/README.md

 **gem install sass**

 Most likely you will get an error.
 These are proxy errors.
 To get around this issue, you will need to download the SASS gem file locally.
-Download the gem file from the Ruby Gems website ([https://rubygems.org/](https://rubygems.org)).
+Download the gem file from the Ruby Gems website ([https:
+//rubygems.org/](https:
+//rubygems.org)).
 On the website, click Gems and find the correct SASS gem file.

 Once you have the file, place it in the Ruby root directory on your computer (for instance, c:\ruby22).
 Then from the Ruby command prompt, enter the command: